 Goldgroup is focused on the acquisition, exploration and development of advanced stage gold-bearing mineral properties in the Americas.
 The Company's current gold exploration, development and production activities are conducted in Mexico and previously included Ecuador.
 Goldgroup owns a property portfolio that includes: i) an interest in DynaResource de Mexico, S.A. de C.V., which owns 100% of the San José de Gracia Project.
-Goldgroup and ii) 100% owner and operater the Cerro Prieto Mine in Sonora, which included the Batamote extension.
+Goldgroup and ii) 100% owner and operater the Cerro Prieto Mine in Sonora.
 The Company is listed on the Toronto Stock Exchange ("TSX").